arvind-nexus/kraftshala-docs/frontend/learn-platform/app/components/Common/Container/index.md

 ```

 ## Webinar Feedback
-Code for the can be found inside this function
+Code for this can be found inside this function
 ```javascript
 async checkMeeting() {
    ...